karthik-kumar-s/BLE_Motion_Detection/README.md

 Install all necessary Python dependencies: pip install -r requirements.txt

+##Build and Run the Docker Image## (Docker)
+For Linux/macOS/Windows (via WSL 2):
+Build the Docker Image:

+Open a terminal and navigate to the project folder (D:\BLE_Motion_Detection).
+*Build the Docker image using the following command: docker build -t ble-motion-detection .

+**Run the Docker Container:
+docker run --rm --privileged --device /dev/ttyUSB0 ble-motion-detection

 3. Run the App:
 Once everything is installed, you can start the app.
 Use the following command to scan for BLE devices: python ble_motion_detection.py